joeymgithub/fuzzy-freeway/README.md

 ## How It Works

 - The game runs on an HTML canvas with no build step or extra dependencies.
-- Your speed starts at 20 MPH and gradually climbs toward 200 MPH.
+- Your speed starts at 20 MPH and gradually climbs faster and faster.
 - Traffic spawns ahead of you in different vehicle types, including cars, vans, trucks, buses, and bikes.
-- The game gets harder as the road speed increases.
+- Dodge traffic.
+The game gets harder as the road speed increases.
 - Weather changes as you drive: clear conditions give way to rain, puddles, storms, and lightning at higher speeds.
 - Sound effects include the engine, lane swerves, horns, crashes, and a mute button.
 - Your best speed is shown during the run and on the crash screen.